 The study surveyed 1,614 North American employees who found the absence of natural light and outdoor views hurt their work experience.
-More than a third of employees feel that they don’t get enough natural light in their workspace; 47 percent of employees have said they they feel tired or tired from the absence of natural light or a window at their office, and 43 percent report feeling gloomy because of the lack of light.
+More than a third of employees feel that they don’t get enough natural light in their workspace; 47 percent of employees have said they they feel tired or left out from the absence of natural light or a window at their office, and 43 percent report feeling gloomy because of the lack of light.

 The study’s most surprising result: Natural light beats out other office perks like beer and ping-pong tables, sleeping pods, onsite cafeterias, fitness centers, bring-your-dog-to-work days and — get this — onsite childcare.

 On the homefront, California Corporate Housing makes it a point to give ample natural light when it customizes apartments for its guests, many of whom work in Silicon Valley and think of work-life environments both in their home and workplace as one thing.

 In Silicon Valley where many workers spend a considerable amount of time working in front of a computer or mobile device, a visual break — gazing out to a floor-to-ceiling window with a sunny view of the park — helps immensely.
 Even better is how companies like Google take advantage of that year-round mild temperatures, 55 to 70 F degrees in San Jose, with their sun-drenched balconies and mini office parks.

 Amazon has taken this further with The Spheres; its workspace in downtown Seattle is not only bathed in sunlight but has thousands of plants.
 It’s a greenhouse of an office.